Historiography: Latin America

+Africa

+Since most African societies recorded their history orally, written records largely focussed on the actions of outsiders.
+Historiography in the colonial period was undertaken by European academics and historians from a European perspective, under the pretence of Western superiority supported by scientific racism.
+Oral sources were deprecated and dismissed by unfamiliar historians, giving them the impression Africa had history nor desire to create it.

+African historiography became organised at the academic level in the mid 20th century.
+Kenneth Dike, among others, pioneered a new methodology of reconstructing African history using the oral traditions, alongside evidence from European-style histories and other historical sciences.
+This movement towards utilising oral sources in a multi-disciplinary approach culminated in UNESCO commissioning the General History of Africa, edited by specialists drawn from across the African continent, and publishing from 1981 to 2024.
+Contemporary historians are still tasked with building the institutional frameworks incorporating African epistemologies and representing an African perspective.

 World history

 World history, as a distinct field of historical study, emerged as an independent academic field in the 1980s.
 It focused on the examination of history from a global perspective and looked for common patterns that emerged across all cultures.
-The basic thematic approach of this field was to analyse two major focal points: integration – (how processes of world history have drawn people of the world together), and difference – (how patterns of world history reveal the diversity of the human experience).
+The basic thematic approach of this field was to analyse two major focal points: integration—how processes of world history have drawn people of the world together, and difference—how patterns of world history reveal the diversity of the human experience.

 Arnold J. Toynbee's ten-volume A Study of History, took an approach that was widely discussed in the 1930s and 1940s.
 By the 1960s his work was virtually ignored by scholars and the general public.
 He compared 26 independent civilizations and argued that they displayed striking parallels in their origin, growth, and decay.
 He proposed a universal model to each of these civilizations, detailing the stages through which they all pass: genesis, growth, time of troubles, universal state, and disintegration.
 The later volumes gave too much emphasis on spirituality to satisfy critics.

 Chicago historian William H. McNeill wrote The Rise of the West (1965) to show how the separate civilizations of Eurasia interacted from the very beginning of their history, borrowing critical skills from one another, and thus precipitating still further change as adjustment between traditional old and borrowed new knowledge and practice became necessary.
 He then discusses the dramatic effect of Western civilization on others in the past 500 years of history.
 McNeill took a broad approach organized around the interactions of peoples across the globe.
 Such interactions have become both more numerous and more continual and substantial in recent times.
 Before about 1500, the network of communication between cultures was that of Eurasia.
 The term for these areas of interaction differ from one world historian to another and include world-system and ecumene.
 His emphasis on cultural fusions influenced historical theory significantly.